alexis-82/suiteAV/README.md

 # **suiteAV**
 ---
-### Version 1.7
+### Version 1.9
 This software will allow you to download from Youtube.
-At the moment the integrated program is YouTube-dl.
+At the moment the integrated program is YT-DLP (fork of Youtube-DL).

 ### Dependences: